paulfersi/fork_finder/README.md

 Users can mark reviews as favorites and see them on their personal list, search for other users, and view restaurant locations on a map.

-The app also enables logging in as a culinary critic to provide more detailed reviews with a 'verified' tag.
+The app also enables logging in as a culinary critic to provide more detailed reviews with a 'verified' tag.2

 ## Screenshots

+Feed:
 <p align="center">
   <img src="/docs/screenshots/feed.png">
 </p>

+My Account page:
 <p align="center">
   <img src="/docs/screenshots/my_account.png">
 </p>

+Add review for culinary critics:
 <p >
   <img src="/docs/screenshots/add_critic_review.png" width="300">
 </p>